 Thinking About Being a Foster Parent?

 As an Open Door facility, Humane Animal Rescue turns away no animal in need.
 This results in an overabundance of cats, kittens, dogs, puppies, and small animals; especially during the warmer months.
-Thousands of homeless animals enter our shelters each year and many any are not quite ready for adoption and require the love and care of a foster family to prepare them for their forever home.
+Thousands of homeless animals enter our shelters each year and many are not quite ready for adoption and require the love and care of a foster family to prepare them for their forever home.

 We depend on a unique and dedicated group of foster volunteers to help us save more lives!
-By fostering a homeless animal, you can experience the joys of being a pet parent without the lifetime of responsibility.
+By fostering a homeless animal, you can experience the joys of being a pet parent without a lifetime of responsibility.

 - Having your current pets up to date on vaccinations.

-- Having spare space for foster animals to be separate from your own pets (possible for up to several months).
+- Having spare space for foster animals to be separate from your pets (possible for up to several months).

 - Having enough free time to set aside for your fosters.
 We expect you to spend at least an hour every day with your fosters.